rbms-bsc/DCRMR/_pages/Additional-notes/Supplementary-content.md

 <a name="9.33.2.1">9.33.2.1</a> An indication of the kinds of expression that supplement the main expressions that are embodied by an augmentation aggregate.

-## 9.33.21 DCRMR Elaboration on scope
+## 9.33.21 DCRMR elaboration of scope

 <a name="9.33.21.1">9.33.21.1</a> Supplementary content includes indexes, bibliographies, appendices, etc.